-In a typical follow-on underwritten offering of securities, the underwriters will engage in a marketing period (whether confidential or public) after launching the offering to gauge interest in the securities and build a book of potential investors.
-They will then price the offering of securities either the same day as launch or several days later based on investor feedback.
+In a typical follow-on underwritten offering of securities, the underwriters will engage in a marketing period (whether confidential or public) after launching the offering to gauge interest in the securities and build a book of potential investors with indicative pricing.
+The underwriters and the issuer or selling stockholders, depending on who is offering the securities, will then price the offering either the same day as launch or several days later based on investor feedback.

-In a bought deal, by contrast, the issuer or the selling stockholder will begin a competitive bid process through soliciting bids from a group of underwriters familiar with the issuer.
-The bidding underwriters will be given a short time (hours instead of days) to review the deal documentation and provide a bid price, all without the ability to seek investor interest first, unless as mentioned earlier, the underwriters received reverse inquiries from investors in advance.
+In a bought deal, by contrast, the issuer or the selling stockholders will begin a competitive bid process by soliciting bids from a group of investment firms familiar with the issuer.
+It is common for these investment firms to have an existing or prior relationship with the issuer such as being a lender under the issuer's credit facility.
+The bidding investment firms will be given a short time (hours instead of days) to review the deal documentation, conduct due diligence, and provide a bid price, all without the ability to seek investor interest first, unless as mentioned earlier, the investment firms had received reverse inquiries from investors in advance.
 To retain the integrity of the competitive bid process, it is imperative that the participating banks not know the identity of the other banks submitting bids.
 As discussed in greater detail below, the issuer or selling stockholder will take extensive measures to ensure the confidentiality of the banks.

 Similar to a traditional marketed offering, the securities in a block trade will be issued in a registered public offering pursuant to an effective shelf registration statement.
-For further information, see Shelf Offerings.
+For further information, see Shelf Registration.
 While the securities may be offered by the issuer, it is far more common in bought deals for the securities to be sold by selling stockholders (most often, financial sponsors).
-For a general discussion of offerings by selling stockholders, see Issuer Considerations for Secondary Offerings and Closing Checklist (Secondary Offerings).
+For a general discussion of offerings by selling stockholders, see Secondary Offerings and Closing Checklist (Secondary Offering).

-For a comparison on the requirements, advantages, and disadvantages of various equity offerings, including block trades, see Equity Offerings Comparison Charts.
+For a comparison of the requirements, advantages, and disadvantages of various equity offerings, including block trades, see Equity Offerings Comparison Charts.

-Timeline of a Block Trade
+Time Line of a Block Trade

-Please note that all block trades come in different shapes and sizes.
-As a result, the timeline below is purely illustrative.
+Please note that block trades come in all different shapes and sizes.
+As a result, the time line below is purely illustrative.
 In addition, while the liability regime is the same and the general substance of a block trade is the same, every block trade has a different flavor and can take twists and turns different from what is described below:

-One or two days prior to the day of the trade
+• One or two days or more prior to the day of the trade